openpsi-project/ReaLHF/docs/source/quickstart.rst

    You can also pass in the trained DPO checkpoint to initialize the PPO actor.

+   If you want to direct initialize the critic model from a pre-trained actor model instead of the reward model, you can set ``critic.init_critic_from_actor=True`` and ``reward.init_critic_from_actor=True``.
+This is also beneficial for benchmarking throughputs since checkpoints of SFT and reward modeling are not required.

 The configuration options of PPO are the most complex among the three stages.
 PPO involves four different models: *Actor*, *Critic*, *Reference*, and *Reward*.
 Each model can have different functionalities